-Head and brain injury compensation claim solicitors.
+Head and brain injury claim experts.

 Medically speaking, a “head injury” is any injury to the brain, skull or scalp.